amok/SlimCSRFProtection/README.md

     $app = new Slim(); // init app
     $app->add( new SlimCSRFProtection() );

-Also, you can pass custom callback function:
+Also, you can pass custom function as callback:

     function show_message() { echo "verification not passed" }